 Caused by frictional forces in the mechanics of the instrument and is aggravated by age.
 This will cause a maximum allowable error of 4° / 15 minutes or 16°/ hour.
 If the error is beyond that the instrument is u/s (unserviceable).

 Caused by rotation of the earth.
 Maximum 15°/ hour at the poles and zero on the equator.
 Not so much of an error but, due to this, the pilot needs to adjust the gyro about every 15 minutes.

 To calculate this drift / hour for your current latitude use the next formula: Drift = sin(Latitude) × 15.

 The instrument requirements are between 3½ and 4½ inHg.
-Should for any reason suction be to low the rotor RPM will also be too low and the rate precession will increase.
+Should for any reason suction be too low the rotor RPM will also be too low and the rate precession will increase.
 As a result the gyro will deviate because gyro rigidity is lower.
-The opposite will occur when suction is over specifications plus that the gyro will wear at a higher rate.
+The opposite will occur when suction is over specifications plus that the gyro will wear at a much higher rate.

 During flight the HI may not precess more than 16°/hour.
 In turbulence and during practice and flight training the drift will be higher if the aircraft turns a lot.
 Just check and reset the HI every 15 minutes with the magnetic compass.